wanderer3519/Development-of-suitable-program-for-dispaying-the-drug-conecentration-in-a-sensor-device/README.md

 3. On 11th May 2024, Successfully created a sample webpage and used it to calculate concentration
 4. On 14th May 2024, Successfully used the calibration and readings to output the concentration

+Naviagte to the branch "final" for the project.
+The entire work for the project is done there.
+After navigating to final and cloning, follow the next instructions to run the program.

 RUNNING THE INTERFACE:
 In order to run the interface, the following command is to be executed (on Linux)
 $ flask --app Backend run --debug